HylandSoftware/ngx-animations/README.md

 * Take a look at [animate.css](https://github.com/daneden/animate.css) for inspiration.
 You can also use the transitions on that site as a starting point for your animations
 * Make some emphasis transitions.
 Currently all animations run when the element is added to a view.
 There could be plenty of uses for animations that transition from an active to inactive state, or for emphasizing elements.
 * Currently, all animations grow and shrink in height, but not in width.
 See if shrinking width in the current animations works well, or add separate animations that shrink on the X axis.

-### Deploying
-The deploy script will not work for anyone who is not signed in to my firebase account.
-If there is a change to the demo app, tag me (Benjamin Kindle) in an issue.

-## Tips
-* If you want to fade between two elements without shrinking and growing, add `position:absolute` and `max-height: [some-height]px` to the proper elements.
-See the cat picture in the demo site for an example.